SuperSonicHub1/stlc-splash/slides.md

 **Exercise 4**: Determine if the following strings *look* right.
 We'll let you know when to shout out an answer.

 <!--
+[!!
+Make sure this doesn't get erased in anticipation of chunk 1!!]

 Go to blackboard!

 Warmup: x -> x [valid]